 Character Development: Carl goes from police Sergeant to Lieutenant to Captain.
-Harriet goes from elevator operator to department store clerk to Head of Security.
-Waldo is a Butt Monkey until heading off to culinary school.
-Eddie the underachiever spends the final season working as a cop, even evoking a Mama Bear moment from Harriet at the end of the series.
+Harriette goes from elevator operator to department store clerk to head of security.
+Waldo is a butt monkey until heading off to culinary school.
+Eddie the underachiever spends the final season working as a cop, even evoking a mama bear moment from Harriette at the end of the series.

 Characterization Marches On: Waldo was originally a crony of one of Eddie's classmates, Willie, who was the school bully.
-One of his earliest appearance was the first "Do the Urkel" dance and he was the one handing out alcohol from his trench coat.
+One of his earliest appearances was the episode "Life of the Party" where he was the one handing out alcohol from his trenchcoat.
 He wasn't exactly the honest and innocent person he was later known for, but there were traces of it.
-He was reimagined as one of both Eddie and Steve's best friends (with Willie rarely seen again), getting a title credit and starts dating Laura's friend Maxine.
+After this episode, he was reimagined as one of both Eddie and Steve's best friends (which got him a title credit) and Maxine's boyfriend.

 Chuck Cunningham Syndrome: Judy Winslow.
 She went to her bedroom and was never seen again.
 Eddie's pal Rodney also abruptly stopped appearing.